 - Ceramides - Contains lipids that helps retain moisture and protect the skin's acid mantle

 - Niacinamide - This form of B3 is touted for its anti-aging and skin lightening properties

 - Squalene – Moisturizer

-Para-aminobenzoic acid (PABA) is approved by the FDA for use in sunscreen lotions.
-It is effective in blocking UVA rays.
-PABA has been shown to irritate some skin types and can interact with certain medications.1.
-If you choose a sunscreen with PABA, be sure to read the label and speak to your doctor first if you are on any medications that are listed as possibly contraindicated.
+Para-aminobenzoic acid (PABA) is approved by the FDA for use in sun protection lotions.
+It's effective in blocking UVA rays but it may irritate some skin types and can interact with certain medications.2 If you choose a sunscreen with PABA, be sure to read the label and speak to your doctor first if you are on any medications that are listed as possibly contraindicated.